We know there's a lot to consider.

 Even highly effective vaccines, like the COVID-19 vaccines, can become less effective over time.
 A booster – additional dose –provides the body with an extra boost of protection.

-At this time, additional doses are only recommended for a portion of high-risk, fully-vaccinated people.
+Many people ages 16 and older are now eligible to get a COVID-19 booster for maximum protection against the virus.
 If you think you are eligible, contact your healthcare provider or local pharmacy for more information.
 Eligible populations include:

 If you received the Pfizer vaccine:

-Booster shots are available to the following people six months after their second dose of the Pfizer vaccine:
+Booster shots are available to people ages 12 or older five months after their second dose of the Pfizer vaccine.

 People with qualifying immunocompromised conditions may also get a third dose of the Pfizer vaccine at least 28 days after their second dose.